 - G. Private directional signs.
-A private street name sign or an on-site traffic, directional, or warning sign provided the sign face does not exceed three square feet and no more than 50 percent of the sign face is used for commercial copy or graphics. - H. Memorial signs.
+A private on-site traffic, directional, or warning sign directing traffic to an establishment that is intended to be permanent provided the sign face does not exceed three square feet and no more than 50 percent of the sign face is used for commercial copy or graphics.
+Private directional signs for on-site traffic, directional or warning sign for an event or service is considered a yard sign and subject to the regulations regarding yard signs set forth in Section P below. - H. Memorial signs.
 Historic markers, monuments, plaques, or similar signs recognized by an appropriate governmental agency. - I. Sandwich board and easel signs.
 A sandwich board or easel sign provided the sign meets the following requirements: - The sign shall be located at the property of the establishment or event being advertised thereon; - 2.
 The sign shall not be located on any property that uses an outdoor electronic message display; - 3.
 Not more than one such sign shall be displayed per business or establishment; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed four feet; - The sign shall not obstruct any sidewalk, driveway, door, or other way used by pedestrians or motorists; and - 6.
-The sign shall only be displayed during the hours the establishment is open for business. - J. Special event signs.
-A yard sign or similar sign announcing a public event or garage sale provided the sign meets the following requirements: - 1.
-The sign shall be located at the site of the event for which the sign is being used; - The size of the sign shall not exceed six square feet, nor shall the height of the sign exceed three feet; - 3.
-The sign shall be set back at least 12 inches from any curb or edge of road;
+The sign shall only be displayed during the hours the establishment is open for business. - J. Seasonal decorations.
+Seasonal decorations provided they do not create a hazard or nuisance to pedestrians, motorists, or adjacent properties. - K. Political signs.
+A yard sign or similar sign announcing candidates seeking public office or relating to an election or public referendum